Klonopin Detox Centers

 - Nausea and/or vomiting

 How Long Will I Experience Withdrawals?

 As with the severity of symptoms, the length of withdrawal varies.
 Generally, large doses lead to longer periods of withdrawal.

 You should have the first symptoms between one and three days after you stop using.
 You will notice changes in your mood and low level anxiety.
 You may have difficulty falling asleep or staying asleep during this time as well.

 Your symptoms will peak one to two weeks after you stop using.
 During the second week of withdrawal, you will feel a lot of irritability and anxiety.
 If you quit using Klonopin cold turkey, you might also experience tremors, seizures, and hallucinations during this period.
 This is another reason that you fare better in professional detox, where this can be monitored and treated.

 Your symptoms will ease during weeks three and four, but you might still feel anxiety.
 Withdrawal will typically have come to a close, but some days may just be harder than others.
 This can continue for up to three months.
 If you had a severe addiction, you may face symptoms for quite a long time.

 Professional Klonopin detox uses therapy, education, and medical science to help ease and alleviate these symptoms.
-To find out more about various detox approaches, call 800-405-2627.
+To find out more about various detox approaches, call 800-405-2627 (Who Answers?).
 You can even get linked to resources and qualified treatment centers.